The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 You cannot subscribe to our service in the iTunes Music Store.

-And uh we've just worked out a way that you can download the podcasts each day automatically and get them right into iTunes, and then they're done.
+And we've just worked out a way that you can download the podcasts each day automatically and get them right into iTunes, and then they're done.

-And you it'll it happens in the background, you won't even see it.
+And it happens in the background.

-If you are using 24-7 software and you want to switch to iTunes, you have to uninstall the 24-7 software Mac or Windows.
+If you are using 24-7 software and you want to switch to iTunes, you have to uninstall the 24-7 software, Mac or Windows.

-It's it it I don't know about uninstalling things in Windows.
+I don't know about uninstalling things in Windows.

 I don't know about installing things.